 For the purposes of these Principles, judgment means any judgment given by a court or tribunal of any State, irrespective of the name given by that State to the proceedings which gave rise to the judgment or of the name given to the judgment itself, such as decree, order, decision or writ of execution.
-It also includes the determination of costs or expenses by an officer of the court.
+It also includes provisional, including protective, measures and the determination of costs or expenses by an officer of the court.